Anaerobic Digester Covers

 1. Preparation: Ensure the anaerobic digester is properly constructed and ready for the cover installation.

-2. Cover Placement: Spread the cover over the digester, ensuring it fits securely and covers all openings.
+2. cover Placement: Spread the cover over the digester, ensuring it fits securely and covers all openings.

 3. Sealing: Secure the edges of the cover to the digester structure to create an airtight seal.